trickstercache/trickster/docs/alb.md

 For `limit_ratio`, selection uses the same complete-label-set hash threshold as Prometheus.
 Supported inner aggregations are merged before the ratio is applied; shard-local expressions can be sampled by each backend because the hash decision for a given label set is independent of shard placement.

+For `limitk`, Trickster reproduces the current Prometheus evaluator's first-visited algorithm over TSM's stable merged-series order: lexicographic JSON serialization of the complete label set, followed by the series name.
+Selection is independent for every timestamp and aggregation group, retains complete labels and both float and native-histogram samples, and does not rank candidates by value or label hash.

+Prometheus does not define a canonical storage visitation order for `limitk`.
+A separate Prometheus deployment whose storage returns the same series in a different order may therefore select different labels.
+Trickster guarantees the requested cardinality, grouping, and repeatability for the same merged input, and fanout completion order does not affect the result. `limitk` remains an experimental PromQL operator, so this compatibility contract may change with Prometheus.

-For an unsupported inner expression, Trickster retains the established per-shard fallback and injects a `warnings` entry in the Prometheus response body to alert the caller that results may be inaccurate. `limitk` also retains this fallback until global first-visited selection is supported.
+For an unsupported inner expression, Trickster retains the established per-shard fallback and injects a `warnings` entry in the Prometheus response body to alert the caller that results may be inaccurate.

 When a non-dedup strategy is in effect and backends have [injected labels](./prometheus.md#injecting-labels) configured, those labels are automatically stripped before merging.
 This ensures series from different backends hash identically for aggregation, and the injected labels do not appear in the response.